Docs/Guides/Survival Analysis

 1. When to Use This Method

-Survival analysis sample size calculations are appropriate when your primary endpoint is time-to-event, and the analysis will use either:
+Use this methodology when your primary endpoint is time-to-event, and the analysis will use either:

 • Log-rank test — comparing two Kaplan-Meier survival curves